derekteay/airtable-cfc-content-review/README.md

 # airtable-cfc-content-review
 Pull data from AirTable and then format it into a PHP array for compatibility with our IBM website.

+Instead of filtering and searching for records with multiple statuses in Python, use AirTable "Views" to filter everything, call that view programmatically, and read the records.

 This project uses the AirTable Python Wrapper - https://github.com/gtalarico/airtable-python-wrapper

 # Notes